nasablueberry/a5-project/README.md

 # 🌱 Green Earth – Plant a Tree, Grow a Future

-Welcome to **Green Earth**, a responsive web application dedicated to planting trees and promoting environmental conservation.
-Browse trees by category, add them to your cart, and help make the planet greener—right from your browser.
+**Green Earth** is responsive web application dedicated to planting trees and promoting environmental conservation.
+Browse trees by category, add them to your cart and help make the planet greener.

 ---